 The pilot project, called Change for Tensta, engaged residents and members of local government and civil society in a process to better understand the sources of tension and to identify options to address them.
 A report and video capture the hopes and dreams of the residents.

-Building on the Change for Tensta initiative and the insights it yielded, Interpeace recently launched a project seeking to assist Swedish society in promoting a more inclusive culture.
-Through consultations in different areas of Sweden and a public engagement strategy, the ‘We are Sverige’ initiative will shed light on what inclusion means to various local communities, including continuing its engagement in Tensta, and explore how all Swedes can contribute to making their society more inclusive.
+Building on the Change for Tensta initiative and the insights it yielded, Interpeace launched a project seeking to assist Swedish society in promoting a more inclusive culture.
+Through consultations in different areas of Sweden and a public engagement strategy, the ‘We are Sverige’ initiative sheds light on what inclusion means to various local communities and explores how all Swedes can contribute to making their society more inclusive.

 For more information in Swedish, visit the website of Interpeace Sweden.